EdyJ/evp-docs/docs/faq.md

 	used for compensating or enforcing certain behaviors on specific situations (example: move the brake balance to the rear wheels for enforcing over-steer on braking).

-These parameters affect the handling and behavior in different situations:

-- Accelerating and burnouts: Max Drive Slip, Drive Force To Max Slip, Traction Control, Drive Balance.
-- Braking and brake locks: Max Brake Slip / Ratio, Brake Force To Max Slip, Brake Assist, Brake Balance.
-- Steering: Max Steer Angle, Steering Limit, Steering Assist, Handling Bias.
+Position of the Center of Mass

-The longitudinal position of the center of mass has great influence on the handling and behavior as well.
+:	The longitudinal position of the center of mass has great influence on the handling and behavior
+	as well.
 A good practice is to ensure the suspension to be properly configured according to the weight distribution as for the the CoM position (i.e. stiffer springs where more weight is supported).

 #### Which parameter(s) affect each vehicle aspect?

+Most parameters affect each aspect in some way, but here is an useful guide:

 Top speed
 :	- Max Speed Forward
 	- Aerodynamic Drag

+Steering
+:	- Max Steer Angle
+	- Steering Limit reduces the angle with the speed
+	- Steering Assist automatically counter-steers for keeping the control
+	- Handling Bias tweaks the understeer / oversteer behavior

 Acceleration
 :	- Max Drive Force
 	- Force Curve Shape
 	- Aerodynamic Drag
-	- Tire Friction (transmits Max Drive Force to the wheels)
+	- Tire Friction transmits up to Max Drive Force to the wheels
 	- Aided by Traction Control

+Burnouts
+:	- Max Drive Force
+	- Max Drive Slip
+	- Drive Force To Max Slip
+	- Drive Balance configures the drive wheels
+	- Tire Friction transmits up to Max Drive Force to the wheels
+	- Traction Control should be disabled or with small value

 Brake power
 :	- Max Brake Force